Bachelor of Zoology and Animal Science

 Course rules

-To complete the Bachelor of Zoology and Animal Science students must pass 24 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Zoology and Animal Science you must pass 24 credit points.
+This includes:

 • SLE010 Laboratory and Fieldwork Safety Induction Program (0-credit-point compulsory unit)